 Why Aren’t German Shepherds Born With Their Ears Standing Up?

 You have seen the cute pictures of adorable German Shepherd puppies and their big floppy ears.
 This is another really cool aspect of the breed.
-When they are young, there are several reasons why their ears are floppy.
+When they are young, there are several reasons why they are floppy.

-The size, shape and perkiness of your dogs ears will depend first on their bloodlines.
+The size, shape and perkiness will depend first on their bloodlines.
 Just like humans, a German Shepherds offspring will be similar to that of their parents.
 If you want to know what your new puppy’s ears are going to look like, take a look at the parents.

 Purebred German Shepherds should have erect, perked up, triangular ears.
-However, there are some breed varieties with floppy ears their whole life.
-If it is a mixed breed, there is also a chance that their ears may stay floppy or be in between.
+However, there are some breed varieties whose will remain floppy their whole life.
+If it is a mixed breed, there is also a chance that they may stay floppy or be in between.

 Teething is the central reason that German Shepherds aren’t born with their ears standing up.
 Similar to newborn babies, dogs go through the same process of growing new teeth to replace their first set of baby teeth.
 The process normally starts at around 4 weeks of age and can continue for several months all the way up until 6 months of age.

-This affects the development of the ears because the dog’s jaw and neck muscles are focusing their energy on teething instead of perking up the ears.
-The stress from this process also causes the ears to go from standing up one day to being down the next.
+This affects the development because the dog’s jaw and neck muscles are focusing their energy on teething instead of perking up the ears.
+The stress from this process also causes them to go from standing up one day to being down the next.
 It just depends on the stress levels from teething.

 The second part of the equation is cartilage development.
 Cartilage and tiny bones are responsible for causing the ears to stand up.
-Sometimes a German Shepherds ears can fail to stand up because of weak cartilage, especially considering the large nature of their ears.
+Sometimes they can fail to stand up because of weak cartilage, especially considering their large size.

 Fact or Myth: